RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Pointers are simply variables that point to a specific memory address asnd they can be modified at runtime.

 ---
-# Lesson 3 - Executables
+# Lesson 3 - Executables & Libraries
 This section will start to look into reverse engineering the actual code that makes the games run on the CPU.

 ## What is an executable and how does it work?